emmajanedrews/base-template/_posts/2017-01-04-a-quick-portland-real-estate-market-update.md

 There simply isn’t a lot of inventory out there for buyers to choose from.
 We had 1.8 months of inventory at the beginning of the year, and right now we have two months.
 We are still in a strong seller’s market.

-To put that into perspective, six months of inventory is considered a balanced market. **We’ve got a ways to go before we’re at that point.&nbsp;**For now (and for the foreseeable future), sellers have the advantage in our market.
+To put that into perspective, six months of inventory is considered a balanced market. **We’ve got a ways to go before we’re at that point.**For now (and for the foreseeable future), sellers have the advantage in our market.

 If you’re thinking of buying or selling in 2017, give us a call or send us an email so we can get a strategy session scheduled.
 I’d also love to answer any questions you may have.
 I hope to hear from you soon!